smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.4.3 =
+Fixed the **“Paid” preview** inside the Gutenberg editor when you’re running the free plan: the Authenticator block now stays visible and reflects your current styling instead of disappearing.

 = 1.4.2 =
 **Document Overview clarity**: each **Form Field** block now shows its target attribute in the Gutenberg Outline, so you can see at a glance which field is which.
 **One-click field generator**: in the **Custom Block → Settings → Block** tab (used for Sign Up and Edit Account screens) you’ll find an “**Add Missing Form Fields**” button.
 It auto-inserts every field required by your current loginMechanisms and signUpAttributes settings—no more dropping “Form Field” blocks one-by-one.